JetBrains/kotlin-web-site/pages/docs/reference/javascript-dce.md

 * As for 1.1.x versions, DCE tool is an *experimental* feature.
  This does not mean we are going to remove it, or that it's unusable for production.
-  This means that we can change names of configuration parameters, default settings, etc.
+  This means that we can change names of configuration parameters, default settings, etc;
 * Currently you should not use DCE tool if your project is a shared library.
   It's only applicable when you are developing an application (which may use shared libraries).
-   The reason is: DCE does not know which parts of the library are going to be used by the user's application.
+   The reason is: DCE does not know which parts of the library are going to be used by the user's application;
 * DCE does not perform minification (uglification) of your code by removing unnecessary whitespaces and shortening identifiers.
   You should use existing tools, like UglifyJS (https://github.com/mishoo/UglifyJS2) or Google Closure Compiler (https://developers.google.com/closure/compiler/) for this purpose.